remiolsen/radQC/README.md

 ```

 > [!WARNING]
 > Please provide pipeline parameters via the CLI or Nextflow `-params-file` option.
 Custom config files including those provided by the `-c` Nextflow option can be used to provide any configuration _**except for parameters**_; see [docs](https://nf-co.re/docs/usage/getting_started/configuration#custom-configuration-files).

+## NGI data and usage

+This section describes parameter considerations when running this pipeline on data produced by [NGI Sweden](https://ngisweden.scilifelab.se/methods/rad-sequencing/), and additionally when running the pipeline on the Miarka cluster.
 Quick reference as of 2025-04-15 for running the pipeline:

 ```bash
 nextflow run /path/to/remiolsen-radqc/ \